-‘Tis the season when our senses are overloaded from food, parties, gifts, and everything else that makes the season exciting and fraught.
+‘Tis the season when our senses are overloaded with food, parties, gifts, and everything else that makes the season exciting and fraught.
 Year after year millions of us “turn it up to 11” during the holiday season.
 We get overbooked, fight crowds, add 10 pounds, and try to grin and bear it all the while.
 Indeed, many of us can’t wait for these happy holidays to be done already.
 Although this year… we have to deal with the added stress of the global pandemic.
 What to do?

 Well for starters you know that you’re not alone.
 We found very helpful information from a credible and respected resource.
 Have a look at the myriad ways suggested by the good people at Cleveland Clinic to manage your holiday stress.
 We have reprinted some of the highlights below, and our hope is that some of these tips can help you dial it down a bit for this holiday season.